 Increasing share of wallet

-Offering better payment terms to high potential clients drives loyalty and helps a supplier to become the default choice.
+When it comes to existing clients, it is important to ensure that credit limits are reviewed regularly to avoid missing out on business opportunities.
+Offering better payment terms to high potential clients, in particular, helps merchants to drive loyalty and become the default supplier to customers.
 Indeed, buyers that use multiple suppliers tend to shift most of their business to those that have the best payment terms and buyer experience.
-Suppliers that use Digital Trade Credit report increased purchase frequency of 20% and an average contract value (ACV) uplift of 25%.
+Merchants that use Digital Trade Credit report that customers increase their purchase frequency by at least 20% and their average contract value (ACV) typically experiences an uplift of 25%.

 Providing a better brand experience

 Finally, it is also important to recognise that Digital Trade Credit provides a number of softer benefits in the form of providing a better brand experience for customers.
 These benefits are less easily quantified, but also play an important role in attracting new customers and improving the relationship with existing ones.

 Many B2B sites offer a dated UX in comparison to B2C sites, yet with the shift to digital since the pandemic there is a growing awareness that this has to improve.
 Increasingly, B2B transactions are completed without any human interaction taking place with the seller.
 As such, the pressure is on B2B merchants to provide a strong digital customer experience across the whole customer lifecycle; starting from when buyers start to research products to completing a transaction.
 Implementing a Digital Trade Credit solution can play a significant role achieving a better UX from making it easier to transact in the first instance to offering trade credit terms and their preferred payment options.
 Often Digital Trade Credit solutions can provide a tailored approach to integration and can readily integrate into existing checkouts so that the workflow is not disrupted and the return on investment is realised sooner.